 Help with Child Care Costs

-The fulltime, year-round child care program has a daily fee attached to each toddler and preschooler’s space.
+Our fulltime, full day, year-round child care program has a daily fee attached to each toddler and preschooler’s space.
 The fees are set by the City of Ottawa.
 The fees are not determined by the OICC.
-For iinformation on how to apply for financial assistance, please click here.

 The Tumiralaat Child Care Centre is located in Ward 12.

 There is a separate OICC registration package that will need to be filled out at the Centre.
 During registration, Janice will also be asking if the family’s immunizations are up-to-date, and if there is a need for tuberculosis screening.

 The City of Ottawa is pleased to announce a new feature to the Child Care Registry and Waitlist that will help ensure that all information is as accurate and up to date as possible.
 It will also make certain that the child care centres have the most accurate information to contact parents when they have a child care spaces to fill.

 Effective May 19th 2015, all parents with an active application (includes both full fee and those requiring a subsidy) in the Child Care Registry and Waitlist will be required to log into their account every 60 days and update their application information.
 Parents who do not have a change to report will still be required to log in at the 60 day mark in order to confirm that they are still in need of child care.
 Parents will be receiving an email advising them of this new requirement.

 Parents will receive a notification from the OneHSN system at 60 days, reminding them of the requirement to log in and update their information.
 This notification will also contain instructions to assist parents in accessing and making changes to their account.
 Parents will also be instructed on how to de-activate their account if they no longer require child care.

 What if a parent fails to log in?